CalumRaine/Synth/README.md

 * Use velocity from MIDI messages on key press
 * Figure out how to stop polyphonic sounds from overloading the speakers
-* Add option to export/import patches as JSON
 * Add preset patches
 * Add stereo sound
 * Fix QWERTY mapping on black keys